X0Rhyth/BSCP-Guide/README.md

 ### * Stay logged in Cookie
-   -Authentication bypass via encryption oracle (use the server's encrypt and decrypt mechanism to decrypt the stay-logged-in cookie and see its structure, to craft a stay-logged in cookie for admin user)
+   - Authentication bypass via encryption oracle (use the server's encrypt and decrypt mechanism to decrypt the stay-logged-in cookie and see its structure, to craft a stay-logged in cookie for admin user)

 ### * Session Cookies
    - Stored XSS in Session Cookie